 Often educators look for new pedagogical tools to help them save time and to achieve better results for their students and their University and here are our 3 suggestions.

 Engaging a class full of students and getting them to participate can be a challenge.
-Student response systems (otherwise known as ‘engagement apps’ or ‘polling apps’) are becoming increasingly popular with both educators and students alike.
+Student response systems (otherwise known as 'interactive learning apps', ‘engagement apps’ or ‘polling apps’) are becoming increasingly popular with both educators and students alike.

 Student response systems allow lecturers to increase student engagement in numerous ways such as: live quizzes, MCQ live polls, engaging Q&As or peer to peer discussions and to gather student feedback in the moment.
 These digital systems can be used to receive anonymous feedback which encourages students to participate by removing the fear of being ‘judged’ or asking a ‘silly’ question.
 It also makes it easier for the lecturer to see what students are thinking and to have visibility of the most popular questions as students can hit the ‘Like’ icon to upvote questions from their classmates.